Anabheri Prabhakar Rao

 Anabheri Prabhakar Rao (15 August 1910 – 14 March 1948) was a Telangana communist guerrilla leader and is also considered a foremost authority of the Telugu language.
 He was an Indian freedom fighter, considered to be one of the most influential revolutionaries of the Indian independence movement.
 He was an intellectual, military theorist, diplomat and major figure of the Telangana Rebellion.
 He died fighting against the Nizam and Razakars.

 Early life

 Anabheri Prabhakar Rao was born to the couple Venkateshwar Rao and Radhabai on 15 August 1910 in a Deshmukh family of Polampally village in Thimmapur Mandal in Karimnagar District in the Hyderabad State (presently Telangana).
 Born into a Hindu Yellapu family which had earlier been involved in revolutionary activities against the Nizam of Hyderabad, Anabheri studied revolutionary movements as a teenager and was attracted to anarchism and communism.
 He became involved in numerous revolutionary organizations against the Nizam.
 Anabheri gained support when demanding equal rights for the Telugu speaking people under the Nizam.
-His legacy prompted the youth in Telangana to begin fighting for the Telangana independence and also increased the rise of socialism in Telangana.
+His legacy prompted the youth in Telangana to begin fighting for Telangana independence and also increased the rise of socialism in Telangana.
 While studying in the Nizam College, he was inspired by the ideals of Mahatma Gandhi, Bhagat Singh, Subhas Chandra Bose, Sardar Vallabhbhai Patel and entered the Anti-Nizam Movement as a student.